haddocking/haddocking.github.io/education/molmod/simulation.md

 </a>

 ### Root Mean Square Deviations -- Part II
-Although the root mean square deviation (RMSD) was already calcualted to check for the convergence of the simulation, it can be used for a more advanced and in-depth analysis of conformational diversity.
+Although the root mean square deviation (RMSD) was already calculated to check for the convergence of the simulation, it can be used for a more advanced and in-depth analysis of conformational diversity.
 After all, the RMSD is a metric that compares structures.
 By performing an all-vs-all comparison with all frames in the concatenated trajectory, it is possible to identify groups of